 School psychologists want legislators to know that there aren't enough of them to go around.

-A subcommittee of the House Select Committee met Monday to consider improvements to school mental health services.
+A subcommittee of the House Select School Safety Committee met Monday to consider improvements to school mental health services.
 One of the resounding recommendations from school pyschologists and counselors: they need more support.

 School counselors provide a frontline of mental health support for students, but they also serve in many academic roles, like teaching health or career-related classes and advising high schoolers in college admissions.
 School psychologists are meant to provide interventions for at-risk students and give more intensive mental health support, but they told legislators they often get stretched thin serving multiple schools.

 Representatives from the NC School Psychology Association and the NC School Counselor Association say that school counselors, nurses, social workers and psychologists are meant to provide a multi-tiered system of support to students.
 But right now, they say they're doing the best they can with a limited capacity.